gsi-ee/go4/Go4Example1Step/Readme.txt

 Parameter class TXXXControl
 This class has one member "fill" which is checked in TXXXProc->Event to fill histograms or not.
-The macro setfill.C(bool) can be used in the GUI to switch the filling on or off.
-It creates macro histofill.C() which is actually used to set filling on or off (when creating TXXXProc).
+The macro histofill.C is actually used to set filling on or off (when creating TXXXProc).
 You can modify histofill.C by editor.
-The macro setoutput.C(bool) can also be executed via GUI and allows to switch file output on/off.
+This is an example how parameter members can be modified by macros at runtime, independent from the autosave file settings.

 Autosave file mechanism.
 By default autosave is enabled in batch mode, disabled in GUI mode,